Black Spades: History

-Kool DJ Herc, an early hip hop music pioneer, credits gangs including the Black Spades with getting the hip hop scene started.
+DJ Kool Herc, an early hip hop music pioneer, credits gangs including the Black Spades with getting the hip hop scene started.

 The organization had a strong following through the late 1990s.
 Around this time many young members of the organization transitioned their membership to the Bloods street gang of NYC.

-In early 2022, a resurgence of Black Spades members have risen in the River Park Towers housing complex of the West Bronx.
-This latest incarnation of The Black Spades are a neighborhood self policing unit that has plans to participate in homeless food drives, after-school programs at CIS 229, other positive neighborhood development.
+In early 2022, a resurgence of Black Spades members has risen in the River Park Towers housing complex of the West Bronx.
+This latest incarnation of The Black Spades is a neighborhood self policing unit that has plans to participate in homeless food drives, after-school programs at CIS 229, and other positive neighborhood development.